 Fuller descriptions of the uses of the simple past and present perfect can be found here:

-7 Responses to “Television and the Present Perfect Tense”
+7 thoughts on “Television and the Present Perfect Tense”

 As far as TV and marketing go, I think proper grammer is readily dropped more and more these days in favour of snappy, memorable titles that appeal to the masses.